 How does a Bladder Scanner Work?

-A bladder scanner is a painless test that uses high-frequency sound waves transmitted via a transducer to make a virtual 3D image of your bladder and the amount of PVR retained in your bladder.
-The bladder scanner sends sound waves with a frequency above the limit of human hearing into the bladder area, which produces images which are measured and documented on a computer for examination and analysis.
+A bladder scanner is a painless test that uses high-frequency sound waves transmitted via a transducer to make a virtual 3D image of your bladder, and the amount of PVR retained in your bladder.
+The bladder scanner sends sound waves with a frequency above the limit of human hearing into the bladder area, producing images that are measured and documented on a computer for examination and analysis.
 The images show the internal soft tissues of the bladder and other related organs when necessary.

-Different types of transducers are available in the market and each piece determines the type of procedure you will conduct.
-Basically, all bladder scanners have a transducer or probe.
+Different types of transducers are available in the market, and each piece determines the type of procedure you will conduct.
+All bladder scanners have a transducer or probe.
 This is the core part of the device that mainly produces the sound waves that make the whole signal transmission viable.
-The important component of every probe is the piezoelectric crystal as it generates and receives an ultrasound wave through the use of electromagnetic current.
+The critical component of every probe is the piezoelectric crystal, as it generates and receives an ultrasound wave through the use of electromagnetic current.

 If you’re about to get this kind of procedure, no strict regimen like fasting is prescribed before the actual proceeding.
 The exam is executed as you lay on your back.
 The appropriate mode of the bladder scanner must be selected by the medical expert who, depends on whether the patient is a man, a woman, or a child.
 Afterward, your nurse will apply a large amount of scanning gel about an inch above your pubic bone; and the transducer will be pointed down between your navel and pubic bone.
 In this part, you will feel the vibration emitted by the transducer.
 Once the whole procedure is completed, an image of your bladder, including the amount of PVR retained in it, if there’s any, and the images of the signals that have been measured during the procedure will be registered on the computer.